danbrellis/marylandnature/wp-content/plugins/so-widgets-bundle/readme.txt

 3. An example of the button widget.

 == Changelog ==

+= 1.15.7 - 22 May 2019 =
+* Widget Block: Ensure changed data is retained after previewing.
+* Image widget: Prevent overflow of image container when wrapped in link.
+* Image Grid: Dispatch event to notify listeners that layout is complete.
+* Image Grid: Fix layout for images wrapped in links.
+* Image grid: Use image media title for display if title isn't set in the widget form.
+* Layout Slider: Remove header and text style fields.
+* Remove Autoptimize cache clearing as it detects changes automatically.
+* Update FontAwesome icons.
+* Google Maps location field: Ensure value is retained after preview in the block editor.
+* Prevent issue in SiteOrigin Layout Block when `sowb` hasn't been defined.

+= 1.15.6 - 29 April 2019 =
+* Image: Fix images vertical stretching.
+* Image: Fix widths for images wrapped in links.
+* Google Maps Location Field: Remove some unnecessary use of jQuery to avoid `$ is not a function` errors.
+* Google Maps Location Field: Check if matchError exists before accessing.

+= 1.15.5 - 25 April 2019 =
+* Removed admin notice for new widgets.
+* Slider Base Widget: Removed unused background videos height setting.
+* Price Table: Recalc equalized heights when window size or orientation changes.
+* Google Maps location field: Use value in sanitization if already an array.
+* Add compatibility for Autoptimize.
+* Simple Masonry: Ensure all available width is used for layout.
+* Image: Change alignment to use `display:flex` instead of `text-align`.

+= 1.15.4 - 27 March 2019 =
+* Slider field: Live updates for display value.
+* Widget block: Show error if missing or invalid widget data.
+* Google Maps: Add more links to relevant docs for enabling required APIs.
+* Google Maps Location field: Catch API key errors and display notice.
+* Run FitText resizer on `setup_widgets` too.
+* Add font url as property of font info object.
+* Image grid: Use opacity for initial hide of images so that size may still be detected.
+* Google Maps: Detect draggable or scroll_zoom before running setting migration.
+* Accordion and Tabs: Trigger window resize on start of animation.
+* Icon: Prevent undefined index notices.

 = 1.15.3 - 6 March 2019 =
 * Image grid: Fallback support, alt text, use measurement fields.